Natural Language Processing banner illustration — AI interpreting human language

-Natural Language Processing (NLP) is a branch of artificial intelligence that enables computers to understand, interpret, and generate human language.
-From chatbots and voice assistants to search engines and machine translation, NLP powers many of the applications we use daily.
+Natural Language Processing (NLP) is the branch of artificial intelligence that teaches computers to understand, interpret, and generate human language.
+It’s what enables tools like chatbots, voice assistants, search engines, and translation services to process words the same way humans do.
+From Google Search to Siri and ChatGPT, NLP is behind much of the technology we interact with daily.

-In this beginner’s guide, we’ll break down what NLP is, how it works, and its real-world applications.
+In this beginner-friendly guide, we’ll break down what NLP is, how it works, its common techniques, and where it’s used in real-world applications.

 What is Natural Language Processing?

-• Understand text: Extract meaning from documents, emails, or websites.
+• Understand text — extract meaning from documents, messages, or social media posts.

-• Translate languages: Improve services like Google Translate.
+• Translate between languages — improve tools like Google Translate.

 How NLP Works